maaofficial/api-automation-skill-test/README.md

 2. Second test is to GET /forecast/3hourly?postal_code={postal_code}.
 It should parse the response and get the value of the { timestamp_utc, weather} for all the data entries

+### Dependencies
+- Mocha
+- Chai
+- Axios
+- Dotenv
+- Mochawesome

-### Installation
+### How to Installation and Run
 1. Register to get the API token key -  [https://www.weatherbit.io/account/create](https://www.weatherbit.io/account/create)
-2. Clone the repo
+2. Clone the repository with url like command below:
    ```sh
    git clone https://github.com/maaofficial/api-automation-skill-test.git
    ```
-3. go to project directory
+3. Go to Project Directory

 4. Install Yarn Dependencies
    ```sh